jbrmaiden/trm-frontend-test/TAKE_HOME.md

 ---

-**Good luck!
-We're excited to see your frontend engineering skills in action.** 🚀
+We look forward to reviewing your submission and discussing your implementation choices.

 > **Note**: The existing codebase demonstrates production-ready practices.
 Your additions should maintain this quality standard.